 Journalist, Storyteller, Manager of Ideas, MusicianBio

-For almost 20 years, Alberto has translated his previous experiences matured in the corporate and start-up world into a new way of working, able to nurture large organizations with the same attitude that makes small companies grow, innovate and accelerate by creating a strong and united team.
+For 20 years, Alberto has translated his previous experiences matured in the corporate and start-up world into a new way of working, able to nurture large organizations with the same attitude that makes small companies grow, innovate and accelerate by creating a strong and united team.

 “Togetherness” has always been a critical dimension of Alberto’s way of working.
 Building teams, sustaining massive efforts over time by supporting each member and ensuring both performance and the growth of individuals have been parts of